bearkerb/tp/docs/DeveloperGuide.md

 Team Size: 5 <br>

-1. Implement split screen display (Allow both job lists and tenant lists to be displayed at the same time).
+1. Implement split screen display.
+(Allow both job lists and tenant lists to be displayed at the same time)
 2. Allow tenant names to support non-ASCII characters.
 3. `help` command to show a quick, brief reference to available commands without the need to access external links.
 4. Enhance `find` command to allow for searching by phone numbers, on top of current name search.
+5. Add command to unlink a job from a tenant.
+(Reverse of existing `link` command)

 ## **Appendix: Effort**